umbrand/brand/README.md

     * `NODE_INFO`: the node has information to share.
 5. Catch `SIGINT` to publish a `NODE_SHUTDOWN` status to the `<node_nickname>_state` stream, then close gracefully.

 If developing a node in Python, we suggest to implement it as a class that inherits from the `BRANDNode` class within the installed `brand` library, since it already implements the above.

+### Updating Node Parameters in Python

+The `BRANDNode` Python class within the `brand` library includes a helper function for updating node parameters from a new supergraph (published after calling the `supervisor`'s `updateParameters` command).
+The `BRANDNode.getParametersFromSupergraph` function returns a list whose length is the number of supergraphs that have been published since the node last checked for new supergraphs.
+Each element of the list returned by `BRANDNode.getParametersFromSupergraph` is a dictionary whose keys are the node's parameter names to be updated and values are the values for those parameters.
+The order of the listed supergraphs corresponds to the order of the supergraph's entries into `supergraph_stream` (i.e. the supergraph at index `0` was written before the supergraph at index `1`).
+The `BRANDNode.getParametersFromSupergraph` function can also return the complete supergraph as a JSON string by passing `True` to the function's optional `complete_supergraph` argument.
+If there are no new supergraphs, the function returns `None`.

 ## Performance Optimization